 What Is Aphasia And Useful Links

-At least 250,000 people in the UK have aphasia, most often caused by stroke, but aphasia can also be caused by head injuries or other neurological conditions.
-Aphasia is different for each person who has it, but it is often described as like having the word you are trying to find on the tip of your tongue all the time.
+People with aphasia find it hard to speak, read, write, understand language and use numbers.
+It can be a very frustrating and isolating condition, and that can dramatically reduce someone’s quality of life.At least 350,000 people in the UK have aphasia, most often caused by stroke.
+Aphasia can also be caused by head injuries or other neurological conditions.
+Aphasia is different for each person who has it.
+It is often described as like having the word you are trying to find on the tip of your tongue all the time.

 As the only grant-making trust in the UK to focus solely on aphasia, the TTA is amongst those who are committed to ensure the best possible research is being undertaken and services and support developed for people with aphasia, their families and carers.

 If you are looking for more information about aphasia, there are now several videos on the internet, but they vary in quality.
 Here is a small selection that might be of interest:

 - What is aphasia: a short animated film that briefly explains aphasia by the National Aphasia Association, USA.